 Mobile phones and the internet

 Visitors to the UK may also need to inform their network operator in advance of their trip so the “roaming” capability can be enabled.
-When abroad, they will be charged for the calls they receive, as well as for the calls they make; in addition, they have to pay a substantial premium for the international leg of the call.
+When abroad, they may be charged for the calls they receive, as well as for the calls they make; in addition, they may have to pay a substantial premium for the international leg of the call.